thosearetheguise/thosearetheguise.github.io/_posts/2019-06-30-htb-Netmon.md

 tags: htb walkthrough Netmon
 Published: true
 ---
+This week we are taking a look at the retired Hack The Box machine [Netmon](https://www.hackthebox.eu/home/machines/profile/177) (Easy difficulty)

 First of all we run an nmap scan:

 ```
 root@kali: nmap -sC -sV -oN nmap 10.10.10.152